-In digital wedding photography, tone deals with the range of the darkest to lightest parts of your picture and is one of the most crucial elements in the photo-editing process.
+In digital wedding photography, you’ll very likely have to adjust the tone of your image(s).
+Tone deals with the range of the darkest to lightest parts of your picture and is one of the most crucial elements in the photo-editing process.
 Tone is how you can correct exposure, recover blown-out highlights (that is, darken bright areas that are way too light), make sure your whites are white and your blacks are black, and deepen the contrast of an image.

 If you’ve ever noticed that an image looks a little gray straight out of the camera, adjusting tone is where you can fix that problem and turn a dull photo into a vibrant one.
 You can see the difference between an unedited picture and an edited picture.

 When you’re ready to begin adjusting your tone, select the photo you want to adjust from the filmstrip at the bottom of your Photoshop CS6 screen or double-click on the thumbnail of the photo in the grid view.
 Then navigate to the Develop module at the top right-hand corner of your screen and click on the Basic editing panel on the right-hand side.

 In that panel under Tone is a list of the following six features with a sliding bar beside it:

 Exposure: As you may have guessed already, the Exposure bar controls the exposure, or the lightness or darkness of your photo.
 To brighten your image, move the slider to the right.
 If your image is too bright already, move the slider to the left to darken your photo.

 Recovery: This function allows you to darken just the lightest areas of your image that are way too bright (blown-out highlights).
 To recover your highlights, move the slider to the right until the image looks right to you.